cbochs/grapple.nvim/README.md

 ## Settings

-The following are the default settings for Grapple. **Setup is not required**, but settings may be overridden by passing them as table arguments to the `grapple#setup` function.
+The following are the default settings for Grapple. **Setup is not required**, but settings may be overridden by passing them as table arguments to the `Grapple.setup` function.

 <details>
 <summary>Default Settings</summary>